Overall Satisfaction with Mailchimp

 - Ease of use has also been helpful.
 People of my staff can use MailChimp with very little training.
 Our previous product was much too technical.

 MailChimp is clearly geared towards small businesses and email newsletter publishers.
-With a little creativity it can be used in a lead generation process (we do so in combination with a forms system called Formstack).
+With a little creativity it can be used in a lead generation process (we do so in combination with a Wordpress forms plugin.
 They recently announced a more full featured marketing automation product, but I have not reviewed or attempted to use.

 Yes - We phased MailChimp in pretty rapidly.
 Imported subscribers (after exporting from previous system), then set up some test campaigns.
 All went well, so we implemented fully and never looked back.